TJ's Custom Gunworks

 Q: I would like to order some of your parts, what do I need to do ?

-A: Just send payment (CASH (wrapped in newspaper etc.), Money Order, or Cashiers Check / Bank Check) to the address below with a request describing what it is you want to order, the model of your gun and the color / finish of the parts you are requesting.
+Ship to the address below with a request describing what it is you want to order, the model of your gun and the color / finish of the parts you are requesting.

 Include an email address in case there is any problem or question I have about your order.